Snagnar/CompetitiveReconstructionNetworks/README.md

 ```bash
 python train.py --mode train --training-steps 20000 --dataset RoadImages --dataset-path datasets/roadimages --model crn --seed 41020
 ```
+The maximum obtained roc auc value is shown in the command line in the progress bar.
+It is also logged in a directory called `logged_metrics`.
+There a new subdirectory `version_n` is created with `n` being the largest number in the directory for the newest run being logged there.
+This subdirectory contains a metrics.csv, which contains the `metrics/max_roc_auc` when it was logged (this value is not logged in rows before it was first logged, the last row of the csv file contains the final max roc auc score).
 In order to reproduce the results for the DAGAN model in the same table, again, just use the `--model dagan` option.
 In our setup, average run time for the road images dataset was about 2.5 hours.

 To view a full list of parameters, including e.g. the number of competitive units, optimizer or loss weights, run: